Running with Foot and Heel Pain

 - If you hear a pop or crackle.
 These are not normal sounds.
 You’re not supposed to hear them when you move.
 However, if you’ve heard these sounds, then you’ve definitely injured or torn some ligaments or tendons.

-- Black toenails: If you find that all of your toenails are turning black, this could be a sign of fungal infection.
+- Black toenails: If you find that several of your toenails are turning black, this could be a sign of fungal infection.
 And it would need oral, systemic antifungal therapy for as long as three months.
-Fungal infections take a long time to treat.
+Fungal infections take a long time to treat. ?

 - Worsening of symptoms.
 If your symptoms seem far more serious than they look, go see a doctor.
 Pain that won't let you sleep, redness in the joints, rash on the sole of the foot or blisters that won't heal require attention.
 See your doctor about what to do next.